First look at continuous spin gravity: Time delay signatures: Gravitational Waves and Worldline Formalism

 \section{Gravitational Waves and Worldline Formalism}

-Gravitational time delay is the foundation of gravitational wave detection at experiments like LIGO \cite{LIGOScientific:2016aoc} and a standard textbook observable (see e.g. \cite{Maggiore:2007ulw}).
-To make contact with the description of other interactions with $\rho_g \neq 0$, it is useful to first recast the computation of time delay and strain in terms of a linearized helicity-2 field with Fierz-Pauli action in flat Minkowski space, coupled to a current sourced by the worldlines of ``mirror'' and ``laser'' particles.
+Gravitational time-delay is the foundation of gravitational wave detection at experiments like LIGO \cite{LIGOScientific:2016aoc}, Virgo \cite{Virgo}, Kagra \cite{Kagra}, LISA \cite{LISA}, TianQin \cite{TianQin}, and a standard textbook observable (see e.g. \cite{Maggiore:2007ulw}).
+To make contact with the description of other interactions with $\rho_g \neq 0$, it is useful to first recast the computation of the gravitational time-delay and strain in terms of a linearized helicity-2 field with Fierz-Pauli action in flat Minkowski space, coupled to a current sourced by the worldlines of ``mirror'' and ``laser'' particles.

 We start by discussing linearized gravitational waves in section \ref{2.1}, to establish notation.
 We introduce the matter worldlines and their coupling to gravitational waves in section \ref{2.2}, and compute the strain in section \ref{2.3}.